top of page

 Julie Brown

 Julie Brown (any/all pronouns) is a Boston-based blues dance teacher, DJ, choreographer, competitor, organizer, and enthusiastic student.
-She has been participating in blues dance since 2004 and has since gone on to teach blues dancing around the globe and won many national competitions.
+She has been participating in blues dance for 20 years and has taught blues dancing around the globe and won many national competitions.

 Kenneth Shipp